 Whitehouse, Sheldon (U.S. Senator, R.I.)
 Right-Wing Groups Get Overheated on Climate Questions – Huffington Post (Apr 13, 2015)

-Videos of scientific presentations at seven international conferences on climate change:
+Below of are links of Soon’s presentations at 10 of Heartland’s 12 international conferences on climate change:

 BONUS VID: Willie Soon accepting the “Courage in Defense of Science” award from the The George C. Marshall Institute in July 2014.

-Dr. Soon earned his bachelor’s and master’s degrees in science and his Ph.D. in aerospace engineering from the University of Southern California.
+Dr. Soon earned bachelor’s and master’s degrees in science and a Ph.D. in aerospace engineering from the University of Southern California.

-Dr. Soon’s honors include a 1989 IEEE Nuclear and Plasma Sciences Society Graduate Scholastic Award and a Rockwell Dennis Hunt Scholastic Award from the University of Southern California for Athe most representative Ph.D. research thesis” of 1991.
-In 2003, he was invited to testify to the U.S. Senate.
+Dr. Soon’s honors include a 1989 IEEE Nuclear and Plasma Sciences Society Graduate Scholastic Award and a Rockwell Dennis Hunt Scholastic Award from the University of Southern California for the most representative Ph.D. research thesis of 1991.

 Posmentier, E.S., W.H.
 Soon, and S.L.
 Baliunas (equal contribution by Posmentier and Soon), 2000: Natural variability in an-ocean-atmosphere climate model, Journal of Physics Malaysia 19: 157.